wp-plugins/yith-woocommerce-review-reminder/readme.txt

 2. This is the blocklist page for the plugin.
 You can add or remove users from the blocklist.

 == Changelog ==

+= 1.1.1 =

+* Updated: changed text domain from ywrr to yith-woocommerce-review-reminder
+* Updated: changed all language file for the new text domain

 = 1.1.0 =